 If keeping more than one skink in the same enclosure, watch carefully for signs of fighting.

-These skinks do well with a temperature gradient ranging from 75 to 82 degrees from one side of the tank to the other.
+These skinks do well with a temperature gradient ranging from 75 to 82 degrees from one side of the

 The warm end should also have a basking area that is between 90 and 100 degrees.
 While it may not be necessary for these skinks to have full-spectrum lighting, it is beneficial to them.